eskillh/MasterEMV/README.md

 ParametricDesign: DESCRIPTION

-DigitalMaterialBank: The main components share the same name as in the master thesis, and contains the general part of the code.
-Some methods used are made in different files, these are the files labeled "methods", and are used to make the general code less cluttered.
+DigitalMaterialBank: Consists of two folders and one file.
+"BeamFromScan" contains the general code for creating "BeamFromPts" and "BeamFromMesh".
+To make the code less cluttered, additional files ("ConvexHullMethods", DelauneyMethods" and "GetCrossSection") have been created, containing the developed methods called upon in the general code.

+"PackingAlgorithms" contains the general code for the different algorithms developed for packing (Packing, PackingOptimized and GridPacking).
+To make the code less cluttered, some methods have been developed in the file called "PackingMethods".

+"Methods.cs" contains some general quality-of-life methods, not available in RhinoAPI, and were therefore created in a general file so they could be used when needed.